mushcatshiro/CS-basics/OS/02 - thread.md

   - resource holding may be removed by requiring processes to request all the resource needed before starting. its difficult to know in advance resource needed and its inefficient. another approach is process can only request for resource if they have none, which might also be impractical because resource might be allocated and remain unused for long period of time. also process requiring popular resource may have to wait indefinitely, as resource may always be allocated to other processes causing resource starvation
   - no preemption might also be difficult or impossible as process has to have a resource for a certain amount of time (non-deterministic) else processing outcome might not be consistent. inability to enforce preemption may interfere with priority algorithm, preempt lock out resource generally implies rollback and significant overhead. algorithms that allow preemption including lock-free, wait-free algorithms and optimistic concurrency control.
 - circular wait avoidance is achieved by disabling interrupts during critical sections and using hierarchy to determine partial ordering of resources. if no hierarchy exists, memory address of resource can be used to determine ordering and resources are requested in the increasing order of enumeration.
 Dijkstra's solution can also be used.

-### 5.4 race condition

-a condition where the system substantive behavior is dependent on the sequence or timing of other **uncontrollable** events, or in the case of threads (processes) its the sequence or timing of threads (processes). its difficult to reproduce as the result is non-deterministic.

 ## 6. Linux Thread